MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-stay-ahead.md

 To be included in the list, emails must meet the following criteria:

-- They've been in your mailbox, unanswered, for the past three to seven days.
-Email that's been unanswered for longer than seven days falls off the list.
+- They are in your mailbox, unanswered, for the past three to seven days.
+Emails that are unanswered for longer than seven days fall off the list.
 - They contain a buying intent, a question, a query, or an action item.
 - They have the **Regarding** field as a lead or an opportunity.